Wendy Powell

 Hypertonic Pelvic Floor: What is it and how can it affect moms

-Having a hypertonic pelvic floor is when the muscles low in your pelvis are in a state of constantly contracting or spasming.
+Having a hypertonic pelvic floor means that the muscles low in your pelvis are in a state of contraction or spasm.
+It means they’re kinda ‘always switched on’.

 It is sometimes also called non-relaxing pelvic floor dysfunction.
-If your pelvic floor muscles are in this state of spasm, they aren’t able to properly coordinate the control of certain bodily functions.
+If your pelvic floor muscles are ‘tight’ or always contracted or spasming in this way, they aren’t able to properly coordinate the control of certain bodily functions.
 Urination and defecation can be affected by a hypertonic pelvic floor, as can sexual function and sexual pleasure.

 Even though pelvic floor conditions are common and awareness is increasing, this condition is likely underdiagnosed.
 The Cleveland Clinic suggests it might occur as commonly as in 1 out of 10 people.